 p. s.
 If you’re planning to drive to El Tatio, a spectacular sight, you’ll certainly need a 4WD and a guide.

 A typical Atacama gas station.

 Pukara de Quitor & Tulor

 Pukara de Quitor fort, 3kms from San Pedro and barely worth the trouble of getting there.
 Photo by Lastutok

 A pre-Inca fort famously stormed by Pedro de Valdivia’s 30-man cavalry, overcoming 1, 000 defenders.
 This sight is within easy reach of San Pedro but it’s still only just worth the trouble to visit (and pay an entrance fee) unless you have a special interest.

-Tulor was a village of up to 2, 000 people from about 800 BC, with interconnected, thick-walled buildings.
+Tulor is another sight that is of arguable value.
+It was a village of up to 2, 000 people from about 800 BC, with interconnected, thick-walled buildings.
 The villagers moved to the present San Pedro location when the river dried up.
-The picture above encompasses almost everything that is visible now and walking through the ruins is not permitted, so over to you, the viewer. . . vale la pena?
+There’s very little visible now part from sagging mud walls and walking through the ruins is not permitted, so over to you, the viewer. . . vale la pena?